 The School will endeavour to ensure that all personal data held in relation to an individual is as up to date and accurate as possible.
 Individuals must please notify the DPCG of any changes to information held about them.

 An individual has the right to request that any inaccurate or out-of-date information about them is erased or corrected.
 The School will take appropriate technical and organisational steps to ensure the security of personal data about individuals, including policies around use of technology and devices, and access to School systems.
 All staff and governors will be made aware of this policy and their duties under data protection law.

 Queries and Complaints

-Any comments or queries on this policy should be directed to the DPL at the School’s registered address as noted at the start of this document.
-If you have any questions about this privacy notice or how the School processes personal data, or if you wish to exercise any of your rights under applicable law please contact the DPL.
+Any comments or queries on this policy should be directed to the DPCG at the School’s registered address as noted at the start of this document.
+If you have any questions about this privacy notice or how the School processes personal data, or if you wish to exercise any of your rights under applicable law please contact the DPCG.